 There are different reasons for why particularly the younger generation sometimes opt for an employer that is not their first choice.
 We notice that new graduates are quicker to accept a job offer, as they believe it will probably only be for a short period.
 Often, they are worried that they don’t have enough experience yet to do a better job, or they feel that it takes too long before they get offered a better opportunity.

 Professionals who switched jobs in during the pandemic, are also likely to doubt their decision.
 It often happens that job interviews took place online via Teams or Zoom, and professionals have never seen their manager, their colleagues or their workplace in person before joining the organisation.
 Starting a new job remotely does work, but we regularly see that the lack of human contact in the workplace and absence of face-to-face training are missed.

 Think before you act

 Do you have regret about the job you’re in?
 It is important to think carefully about the direction you want to go and to create a career plan.
 Once you know in advance what you are looking for and how this can contribute to your career development plan, it will be easier for you to say no to potential job offers.
 After all, you don't want to feel unhappy in your new job and go to the office reluctantly.

 It can make you even realize what you really don’t want, which is useful information as well.
-Once you have made up your mind, you can search more specifically for your ideal job", says Amber.
+Once you have made up your mind, you can search more specifically for your ideal job.

 Talk to your manager

 If you and your manager can’t come to an agreement, you can resume your search for a new job.
-"As I said, it is particularly important to think about what you hope for your future.
+It is particularly important to think about what you hope for your future.
 Do not get caught by certain job titles or high salaries.
-The most important thing is that you can do what you like" says Amber.
+The most important thing is that you can do what you like.